RealAlexZ/MultiMeter/README.md

 ## Features

 ### Metering
-- **Stereo Meterings**: Monitoring of both left and right channel levels with peak and RMS readings.
+- Provides instantaneous visual feedback of audio signal levels with support for both peak and RMS readings.
-- **Peak and RMS Histograms**: Visual representation of dynamic range and level distribution over time.
-- **Customizable Decay Rates**: Selection from multiple decay rates (-3dB/s to -36dB/s) for the metering, allowing precise control over the response to signal changes.
+- Displays numeric values of signal levels in decibels, providing precise and quick reference.
+- Implements a high-performance FIFO (First In, First Out) buffer to efficiently handle audio data between DSP and GUI threads.
+- Allows users to adjust the decay rate of meter ticks with various responsiveness options.
-- **Averager Duration**: Adjustment of the duration (100ms to 2000ms) for averaging calculations, tailoring the plugin to different audio material.
+- Includes the ability to hold peak values for a specified duration to enhance the analysis of transient audio material.
-- **Dynamic Meter View**: Choice between different meter views (Both, Peak, Average) for customized visual feedback.
-- **Tick Visibility Toggle**: Option to toggle the visibility of ticks on meters for a cleaner or more detailed view.
+- Features a series of comboboxes and sliders to personalize metering behavior, including decay rates, averager durations, and meter displays.

+### Histogram
+- Visualizes the distribution of signal level dynamics over time.

-### Visualization
+### Goniometer
-- **Goniometer**: Analysis of stereo image with adjustable scale, providing insights into stereo spread and phase issues.
+- Converts L/R audio signals into Mid/Side representations that provide valuable insights into stereo field distribution and phase relationships.

-- **Correlation Meter**: Assessment of phase relationships between channels with a correlation coefficient display.
-- **Response Curve Analyzer**: Real-time FFT spectrum analyzer with adjustable timer for update frequency.
+### Correlation Meter
+- Provides instantaneous and average correlation readings between left and right channels to help identify phase issues and ensure mono compatibility.

+### Spectrogram Analyzer
+- Boasts a high-resolution spectrogram that displays the frequency content over time across both left and right channels, enabling in-depth spectral balance analysis and identification of potential mix flaws.

 ## Dependencies
 - **JUCE:** 6.1.2